Develop deep expertise to meet deep water challenges

 - Reservoir characterisation of turbidites - including the challenge of often marginal reservoir quality (facies and diagenesis)

-- Seismic imaging and identification of exploration targets in often deep and / or sub salt locations.
+- Seismic imaging and identification of exploration targets in often deep and / or sub salt locations

 Upcoming Training Courses